BetterCloud/vault-java-driver/README.md

 may require modifications in your code to migrate.
 Changes to the minor version (i.e. the second number) should represent non-breaking changes.
 The third number represents any very minor bugfix patches.

 * **1.1.0**: Switches from Vault 0.4.x to 0.5.x for automated tests.
+Adds support to the Logical API wrapper for listing and deleting secrets.
 Implements portions of the PKI backend (e.g. creating and deleting roles, issuing credentials).
 * **1.0.0**: Drops support for Java 6.
 Removes all methods marked as `@Deprecated` in version 0.5.0.
 Adds support for response metadata (i.e. "lease_id", "renewable", "lease_duration") to all response types, rather than just `AuthResponse`.
 Changes `leaseDuration` type from `int` to `Long` in `AuthResponse`.
 Removes `final` declarations on all classes (outside of the JSON package).
              Various bugfixes.
 Adds support for auth token self-renewal.
-Adds support for writing values that return content (e.g. PKI).
+Adds support for writing values that return content.
 * **0.5.0**: Adds support for supplying SSL certificates, and for toggling whether or not the Vault server's SSL certificate will be verified.
 Also adds support for "openTimeout" and "readTimeout" settings.
 Deprecates the "timeout", "sslTimeout", "proxyAddress", "proxyPort", "proxyUsername",